💰

 Wind-Borne Debris Region

 Covers most of coastal Florida including mainland Brevard County.
-Requires impact protection but with slightly less stringent testing.
+Requires impact protection but doesn't require the full HVHZ test battery.

 • ASTM E1886/E1996 impact testing